Legally Reviewed By: Robert M. Knowles

 - After most truck accidents.

-- If there is reasonable suspicion that the driver is under the influence.
+- If there is reasonable suspicion that the driver is under the influence, the law requires either a drug or alcohol test.

 - When the driver returns to duty after testing positive.